-Currently available pharmacokinetic data are described in section 5.2.
-Lenalidomide has been used in clinical trials in multiple myeloma patients up to 91 years of age (see section 5.1).
+Currently available pharmacokinetic data are described in section, pharmacokinetic properties.
+Lenalidomide has been used in clinical trials in multiple myeloma patients up to 91 years of age.

 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection and it would be prudent to monitor renal function.